Guardians manager Francona's scooter stolen in Cleveland - WHIZ News

 The 63-year-old Francona, who spends the offseason in Arizona, was in Cleveland over the weekend for Guards Fest, the team’s annual winter fan festival.
 He noticed his scooter was missing before attending Saturday’s event.

 Francona has used a scooter for his short commute to the ballpark in recent years.
-It’s common to see Francona, known as “Tito,” waving to fans as he zips around the city.
+It’s common to see the popular Francona, known simply as “Tito,” waving to fans as he zips around the city.
 The team had a bobblehead giveaway a few years ago with Francona riding his scooter.

 A two-time World Series winner with Boston, Francona has spent 10 seasons with Cleveland.
 He was named AL Manager of the Year for the third time last season after leading the Guardians to 92 wins and an unexpected division title despite having the majors’ youngest team.